Finding Strong Gravitational Lenses in the DESI DECam Legacy Survey: Acknowledgement

 The decision of using three nodes was based on our experience with a smaller training set.
 We \ed{can significantly shorten} the training time by employing six or more nodes.
 Since the training set has a total of 9876~images, with a batch size of 128 images and 3 workers, it takes 26 steps to complete one full training epoch.

-In Figure~\ref{fig:loss-roc}, Panel~A, we show how the cross entropy loss functions vary as training progresses.
+In Figure~\ref{fig:loss-roc}, left panel, we show how the cross entropy loss functions vary as training progresses.
 For the validation set, we show the value at every epoch.
 For the training set, the cross entropy was reported for every step, which we have boxcar smoothed with a window size of 26. \ed{As L18 also noted, the loss function (Equation~\ref{eqn:loss})} and the AUC for the validation set both plateau well within 120 epochs of training.
 Since the model has performed well, we have left the architecture and hyperparameters in L18 unchanged and moved directly to deployment.
 Thus so far we have not used the validation set, or the testing set, for training.

-We achieve an AUC of 0.98 for the validation set (Figure~\ref{fig:loss-roc}, Panel B).
+We achieve an AUC of 0.98 for the validation set (Figure~\ref{fig:loss-roc}, right panel).
 Even though our training and validation sets contain far fewer lenses, our AUC matches the performance on simulated data in L18.